doyousketch2/md5gui/README.md

 -------------------------------------------------
 + Edit > Configure custom actions...
 + Add new custom action.

-Point it to the proper directory, where you downloaded md5gui.
++ Be sure to point it to the proper directory, where you downloaded md5gui.

 ![Thunar](ThunarCustomAction.png?raw=true "Thunar Custom Actions")